gramineproject/graphene/Examples/ra-tls-mbedtls/README.md

 # client will successfully connect to the server via RA-TLS/EPID flows
 kill %%

+# you can open the generated file maa.json for Microsoft Azure Attestation (MAA)
+# in your favorite text editor
 ```

 - RA-TLS flows with SGX and with Graphene, ECDSA-based (DCAP) attestation: